SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-04-30-configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor.markdown

 > **\*\*Note, this article has now been superseded with a new version for the VSCode 0.8.0 release and the new Unity Asset plugin
 > http://darkgenesis.zenithmoon.com/vscode-and-unity-take-another-bold-step-forward/**

-On day 1 of the [Microsoft Build](http://www.buildwindows.com/) conference, Microsoft announced an all new, streamlines and lightweight code editor called [Visual Studio Code](https://code.visualstudio.com). &nbsp;The big thing about this announcement is that it’s available for Windows, Mac and Linux natively (deployed as a modern cross-platform web app judging by it’s innards).
+On day 1 of the [Microsoft Build](http://www.buildwindows.com/) conference, Microsoft announced an all new, streamlines and lightweight code editor called [Visual Studio Code](https://code.visualstudio.com).
+The big thing about this announcement is that it’s available for Windows, Mac and Linux natively (deployed as a modern cross-platform web app judging by it’s innards).

-This gives us some great code editing features, intellisense, code completion, snippets (short-cut code) and GIT integration to name but a few for all these platforms. &nbsp;For web apps, you also have some debugging features as well.
+This gives us some great code editing features, intellisense, code completion, snippets (short-cut code) and GIT integration to name but a few for all these platforms.
+For web apps, you also have some debugging features as well.

 Now, the primary target for this editor at the moment is web editing, mainly ASP.NET and PHP web apps, however this is just the beginning of this tool and we can expect a great many things in the future.

 > \*\*Advanced
 >
-> If your an advanced user and just want the info.&nbsp; Go to External Tools in editor preferences, click browse to select a new editor and select code.exe in the following path:
+> If your an advanced user and just want the info.
+Go to External Tools in editor preferences, click browse to select a new editor and select code.exe in the following path:
 >
 > **_C:\Users\\<profile\>\AppData\Local\Code\app-0.5.0_**
 >